Phytosanitary certificate and other measures against plant pests when trading plants, plant products and other objects with countries outside the EU

 Check of the consignment

-After 1 pm every business day, we will decide which consignments are to be physically checked the following business day.
-If the consignment is selected only for documentary check, you will need to show the original phytosanitary certificate in order for the consignment to be approved.
+After 1 p.m. every business day, we will decide which consignments are to be physically checked the following business day.
+As of January 1, 2025, the decision will be made after 10 a.m. every business day.
+You, as an importer or agent, can log in to Traces after 12 p.m. the business day before the wanted day of inspection and see if your consignment will be checked physically.
+Box I.3, “Local reference”, in the consignment´s CHED-PP will then state whether the consignment will be checked physically or documentary.
+All consignments arriving at Arlanda are generally checked physically so for these consignments there is nothing in box I.3.
+If your consignment is only selected for documentary check, you will need to show the original phytosanitary certificate in order for the consignment to be approved.
 An electronic phytosanitary certificate can replace the paper copy.

-The results of the inspection will be registered in TRACES NT.
+The results of the inspection will be registered in Traces.
 You can log in and see the status of the consignment.
 Validated means that the consignment is approved.
 Rejected or partially rejected means that some product has been rejected during the inspection. .

 When the import check is finished with approved result, you can submit the customs declaration for the consignment.
 You should then state the consignment’s reference number which is stated in box 1.2, for example, CHEDPP.SE.2022.0000001.